fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.12: Persisting data in Redis

-> In this exercise, submit the entire express application, with the Dockerfile AND docker-compose.yml.

-Check that the data is not persisted by default: after running _docker-compose down_ and _docker-compose up_ the counter value is reset to 0.
+Check that the data is not persisted by default: after running _docker-compose -f docker-compose.dev.yml down_ and _docker-compose -f docker-compose.dev.yml up_ the counter value is reset to 0.

-Then create a volume for redis data and make sure that the data survives after running _docker-compose down_ and _docker-compose up_.
+Then create a volume for redis data and make sure that the data survives after running _docker-compose -f docker-compose.dev.yml down_ and _docker-compose -f docker-compose.dev.yml up_.

 </div>